-- D.4.e.i History and Mechanism of Injury (Spinal Accessory Nerve): - D.4.c.i.a Mechanism of Injury: direct trauma to the posterior neck, forceful compression of the shoulder downward and/or deviation of the head away from the traumatized shoulder can lead to injury to this nerve; surgical procedures in the posterior neck can disrupt the nerve. - D.4.e.ii Physical Findings (Spinal Accessory Nerve) may include: - D.4.c.ii.a Pain in the shoulder; - D.4.e.ii.b Weakness or paralysis of the trapezius which is seen as winging with the arms out to the side (abduction); and/or - D.4.c.ii.c Drooping of the shoulder. - D.4.e.iii Laboratory Tests (Spinal Accessory Nerve)
+- D.4.e.i History and Mechanism of Injury (Spinal Accessory Nerve):

+- D.4.e.i.a Mechanism of Injury: direct trauma to the posterior neck, forceful compression of the shoulder downward and/or deviation of the head away from the traumatized shoulder can lead to injury to this nerve; surgical procedures in the posterior neck can disrupt the nerve.

+- D.4.e.ii Physical Findings may include:

+- D.4.e.ii.a Pain in the shoulder;

+- D.4.e.ii.b Weakness or paralysis of the trapezius which is seen as winging with the arms out to the side (abduction); and/or

+- D.4.e.ii.c Drooping of the shoulder.

+- D.4.e.iii Laboratory Tests

-Laboratory Tests are not indicated unless a systemic illness or disease is suspected.
+Recommended - in select patients where a systemic illness or disease is suspected.

-D.4.e.iv Testing Procedures (Spinal Accessory Nerve)
+D.4.e.iv Testing Procedures

-Testing Procedures include electrodiagnostic studies when signs and symptoms persist.
+Indications: Testing Procedures include electrodiagnostic studies when signs and symptoms persist.
 Electrodiagnostic studies are used to define the anatomy and severity of the injury; side-to-side comparisons of the nerve can be helpful to confirm the diagnosis; radiographic procedures may be necessary to exclude lesion at the base of the brain or upper cervical spine.

-- D.4.e.v Non-Operative Treatment Procedures (Spinal Accessory Nerve): - D.4.e.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.e.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants, may be indicated and narcotics, on rare occasions, may be indicated acutely.

-D.4.e.vi Operative Procedures (Spinal Accessory Nerve)
+- D.4.e.v Non-Operative Treatment Procedures - D.4.e.v.a Rehabilitation utilizing procedures set forth in Section E, Therapeutic Procedures: Non-Operative. - D.4.e.v.b Medications, such as analgesics, nonsteroidal antiinflammatories, antidepressants and anticonvulsants, may be indicated and narcotics, on rare occasions, may be indicated acutely. - D.4.e.vi Operative Procedures

-Operative Procedures are usually not necessary unless increased loss of function over 4-6 months has been documented and/or a laceration to the nerve has been identified.
+Indications: Operative Procedures are usually not necessary unless increased loss of function over four to six months has been documented and/or a laceration to the nerve has been identified.

-D.4.e.vii Post-Operative Procedures (Spinal Accessory Nerve)
+D.4.e.vii Post-Operative Procedures

 Post-Operative Procedures would include an individualized rehabilitation program based upon communication among the physician, the surgeon and the therapist.
-This program would begin with 8-10 weeks of rest followed by progressive increase in motion and strength.
+This program would begin with eight to ten weeks of rest followed by progressive increase in motion and strength.